With flavorful spices that actually improve insulin sensitivity, these low-glycemic Indian curries let diabetics indulge without worry.

 high fiber vegetable curry

 Vegetable-based curries offer a fiber-rich haven for diabetes management, creating both nutritionally powerful and deeply satisfying meals.
-These dishes slow glucose absorption when designed thoughtfully, preventing dangerous blood sugar spikes.
+When designed thoughtfully, these dishes slow glucose absorption, preventing dangerous blood sugar spikes.

 Several vegetable variations make excellent curry foundations: